ftgouveia/cypress-keeggo/README.md

 ## IMPORTANT
 If you have not made the necessary settings to run Cypress on your machine (first run and such), follow the procedure described below.

-### Mac Installation
-To install Cypress on your Mac, download version [12.16.0](https://download.cypress.io/desktop/12.16.0?platform=darwin&arch=x64) and run the app.
-Then, run the commands listed below in the directory where the Cypress installation plugin will be applied

-### Windows Installation
-To install Cypress on Windows, download version [12.16.0](https://download.cypress.io/desktop/12.16.0?platform=win&arch=x64) and run the app.
-Then, run the commands listed below in the directory where the Cypress installation plugin will be applied

-- **export NODE_TLS_REJECT_UNAUTHORIZED=0**

 After carrying out these installation processes, simply continue running the plugin.